skylarshaffer/brickinfo/README.md

 ## Description

 If you want to save time swapping tabs and comparing literal **thousands** of bricks one-by-one then this extension is for you.
 Just install it and browse Pick a Brick as normal.
-Prices will show below the PAB prices as they load.
-Page load times should NOT be affected by brickinfo.
-Brickinfo allows page rendering uninterrupted, and simply injects new information to the page as it gets it.
+Pages will load at the same speed, and prices will show on the page once they are ready.

 ## Demo